 Malindi Marine National Park is claimed to be the oldest marine park in Africa and indeed the first of its kind in Kenya.
-Fringing reefs, mangroves, seagrass beds, coral gardens in the lagoons, mudflats, dolphins and turtles make it a priceless Kenyan gem that should never miss in your coastal bucket list.
+Fringing reefs, mangroves, seagrass beds, coral gardens in the lagoons, mudflats, dolphins and turtles make it a priceless Kenyan gem that should never miss on your coastal bucket list.
 Here is a guide to four things you can do when you visit.

 1. Scuba Dive, Snorkel, Deep-sea Fish

 Malindi Marine Park offers diverse water sporting activities such as deep-sea fishing and snorkelling.
 Various outfits are on standby to provide these services at a fee.
-The clarity and quality of the water here makes the park one of the best places in the world for scuba diving.
+The clarity and quality of the water here make the park one of the best places in the world for scuba diving.

 2. Do the Mida Creek Boardwalk

 The boardwalk at Mida Creek is a particularly interesting one here.
-It is an initiative of A Rocha Kenya, a non-profit which works with local communities in this are.
+It is an initiative of A Rocha Kenya, a non-profit which works with local communities in this area.
 A Rocha built the boardwalk through its Arabuko-Sokoke Schools & Eco-Tourism Scheme (ASSETS) programme which helps keep local children in school.
 Some of the earnings from tourist visits go to pay school fees for the children.
 It also encourages local participation in the protection of Arabuko-Sokoke, East Africa’s biggest and last remaining coastal forest and the associated tidal inlet of Mida Creek.

 3. See the Ocean From a Glass-bottom Boat